gentoo-mirror/jacksonchen666/README.md

 Not guaranteed.
 Insert all the disclaimers here of course.

-jacksonchen666's main Gentoo machine runs on x86_64/amd64, so packages will be less tested for arm64.
-Outside of that, there is no testing for architectures in x86_64/amd64 or arm64.
+jacksonchen666's main Gentoo machine runs on x86_64/amd64, and packages will be less tested for arm64.
+Even then, the bare minimum checks is "does it compile", and nothing else for all other architectures.
+This is reflected in the keywording of ebuilds.

 There may be attempts to follow Gentoo conventions for ebuilds and stuff, but that's also not guaranteed.

-Packages will only have an unstable keyword if it has been vaguely tested on that architecture.

 <!-- Note to self: https://projects.gentoo.org/qa/policy-guide/ -->